Skip to content

 Type D Long-stay Visa

 Stays longer than 3 months will require a Type D visa for non-EU expats.
 Long-stay visas have 3 different types - employment, student and family reunification.
-Most expats will only be suitable for an employment or work visa:

-• To secure an employment visa, you’ll need to present a work contract that is verified by a public authority.
+You will need to present a work contract that is verified by a public authority.
 The salary of this job must be at least equal to the monthly pay for unskilled workers.

-• For a family reunification visa, you’ll need to prove a family affiliation with a Greek national.
+You will need to prove a family affiliation with a Greek national.
 You'll also need to supply proof of accommodation and a suitable income.

-• With a student visa, you’ll need to present proof of enrollment to an educational institution in Greece.
+You will need to present proof of enrollment to an educational institution in Greece.
 You’ll also have to supply evidence of payment of fees, as well as adequate income to support yourself.

 Golden Visa